 Reduce Your Spending and Use the Savings Toward Your Vacation

 Although it makes sense, we'd be negligent if we didn't advise it.
-Put a stop to impulsive purchases and dining out for the time being, and start putting part of that money into your vacation fund.
+Stop making impulsive purchases and dining out for the time being, and start putting part of that money into your vacation fund.

 Travel Savings